-It’s easy to understand why potential alternatives to surgery are popular.
-After all, if you could fix a problem without undergoing a surgical procedure, why wouldn’t you try?
-Unfortunately, when it comes to bunions, over-the-counter products rarely deliver results.
-That’s because items like bunion cushions, pads, splints, and correctors don’t treat the root cause of bunions, and therefore, they don’t offer a long-term solution to bunion pain.
+If you’re experiencing orthopedic pain that is hindering your ability to perform everyday tasks and responsibilities, you might be searching for a non-surgical method of treating or managing pain.
+It’s easy to understand why potential alternatives to surgery are popular; after all, if you could fix a medical problem without undergoing a surgical procedure, why wouldn’t you try?
+The thought of undergoing surgery can be daunting for many patients, even those who are experiencing severe orthopedic pain; unfortunately, when it comes to treating bunions and managing the pain associated with them, over-the-counter products like bunion pads rarely deliver lasting results.
+This is because items like bunion cushions, bunion pads, bunion splints, and other corrective tools don’t treat the root cause of bunions and, therefore, don’t offer a long-term solution to bunion pain.
+In this blog, we will explore how non-surgical bunion correctors like bunion pads and cushions work and discuss why they are not an effective option for the long-term treatment of bunions.

 Treating Bunions

-Bunions will generally get worse over time.
-So while a bunion might not seem like such a big inconvenience right now, it could continue to grow and become more inflamed as time goes on.
-(Some people even experience hammertoes, leg, or back pain as a result of untreated bunions.)
+When left untreated, bunions will generally get worse over time.
+So, while a bunion might not seem like such a significant inconvenience right now, it could continue to grow and become more inflamed as time goes on, putting you at risk for additional medical complications in the future; some people experience hammertoes, leg, or back pain as a result of untreated bunions.

-By changing your shoes, wearing bunion cushions, and/or using bunion splints or correctors, you may get some temporary relief, but if you don’t address the root problem, the pain will never truly go away.
+By changing your shoes, wearing bunion cushions, and/or using bunion splints or correctors, you may get some temporary relief, but if you don’t address the root problem and treat the bunion at its source, the pain will never truly go away.

 As a side note, bunion splints may actually offer some post-operative benefits to patients after surgery.
-In this scenario, bunion splints can help break apart scar tissue and keep the foot aligned while tendons and ligaments heal.
+In this scenario, bunion splints can help break apart scar tissue and keep the foot aligned while tendons and ligaments heal, however, they are not an effective treatment for bunions on their own.

 Traditional Bunion Surgery vs Minimally Invasive Surgery

-With our minimally invasive bunion surgery, patients can resolve their foot-pain issues without going through an ordeal.
-Minimally invasive surgery drastically cuts down on the pain and recovery time associated with traditional bunion surgery.
+Thanks to minimally invasive bunion surgery at Northwest Surgery Center, patients can resolve their foot-pain issues without going through a painful or difficult ordeal that Minimally invasive bunion removal surgery drastically cuts down on the pain and recovery time associated with traditional bunion surgery.
 In fact, those who opt for minimally invasive surgery are able to walk out of the operating room and return to daily life without interruption.

 Contact Us

-At Northwest Surgery Center, we’re pioneers of minimally invasive bunion surgery.
-Our expert team has years of experience, and we have the skills, knowledge, and tools to ensure you’re able to get back on your feet –– without pain –– in no time.
+At Northwest Surgery Center, we are proud to be pioneers in the field of minimally invasive bunion surgery.
+Our team of orthopedic experts has years of experience in correcting bunions.
+We have the skills, knowledge, and tools to ensure you’re able to get back on your feet –– without pain –– in no time after a bunion removal procedure.
+Don’t wait any longer!
+Correct your bunions today and find relief from pain.
 You can check out our gallery of before-and-after pictures here, or to schedule an appointment, contact us today.